elidickinson/shot-power-scraper/docs/screenshots.md

   }, 1000);
 });
 ```
-If your custom code defines a `Promise`, `shot-scraper` will wait for that promise to complete before taking the screenshot.
+If your custom code defines a `Promise`, `shot-power-scraper` will wait for that promise to complete before taking the screenshot.
 Here the screenshot does not occur until the `takeShot()` function is called.

 If you see errors relating to CSP headers such as "Failed to fetch dynamically imported module" you can work around them using {ref}`the --bypass-csp option<bypass-csp>`.

 ## Viewing console.log() output

-Almost all of the `shot-scraper` commands accept a `--log-console` option, which will cause them to output any calls to `console.log()` to standard error while the command is running.
+Almost all of the `shot-power-scraper` commands accept a `--log-console` option, which will cause them to output any calls to `console.log()` to standard error while the command is running.

 This includes both `console.log()` calls in the existing page JavaScript, as well as any calls to that method that you include in your own custom JavaScript.

 For example, running `--log-console` while taking a screenshot of the Facebook homepage will show this warning message, which Facebook logs to the developer tools console to help protect people from social engineering attacks:

 ```
-% shot-scraper shot facebook.com --log-console
+% shot-power-scraper shot facebook.com --log-console

  .d8888b.
 888                       888
 d88P  Y88b 888                       888